djvaron/djvaron.github.io/research.md

 ### Monitoring methane point sources with multispectral Sentinel-2 satellite observations

 We demonstrate the previously undocumented capability of the Sentinel-2 twin satellites (and Landsat) to detect and quantify anomalous methane point sources.
-See [our paper](https://amt.copernicus.org/preprints/amt-2020-477/) in discussion at AMT for the details.
+See [our paper](https://amt.copernicus.org/articles/14/2771/2021/amt-14-2771-2021.html) in AMT for the details.

 ![daniel varon methane sentinel-2 sentinel satellite harvard plume thumb4](../images/thumb7_projects.png){:height="250px" width="250px"}